devangrajarora/Notes/ML/Intro to ML.md

 ### Supervised Learning
 * Predictive models
 * The model is provided with a large amount of data with correct answers
-* Models learns to associate elements with data to correct answers.
-With these correlations and patterns, the model predicts answers of future problems
+* Models learns to associate elements in data (features) to correct answers.
+With these correlations and patterns, the model predicts answers of future inputs
-* Examples
+* Analogy:
   * Similar to a student studying old exam papers with answers to prepare for new questions.
   * Looking are previous quarter returns to predict next quarter returns
 * Common use cases
   1. Regression: Predicting numerical values based on historical data across multiple applicable factors
 	2. Classification: Categorizing inputs into one or more categories
   	* Binary or Multiclass classification
   	* Examples: Spam detection, classifying if an image is of a man/woman